microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS trainer guide - Securing Azure IoT solutions.md

 - Ask, "What questions do you have about the customer case study?"

-- Briefly review the steps and time frames of the whiteboard design session.
+- Briefly review the steps and Timeframes of the whiteboard design session.

 - Ready, set, go!
 Let the table participants begin.